scokobro/professional-identity/profIdent-draft1.md

 This debate took place in reaction to a number of incidents (plagiarism[^plag], invasions of privacy, 'overheated' herd reporting (*media sukuramu*), libel)[@Ikuta:2004: 1].
 Ikuta also identifies the pressures of adapting to new technologies as a root cause in the drop in journalistic standards.

 Ikuta describes the actual content of OJT at the _+as_; new employs spend four or five years at a local office where their development can be overseen trained by experienced reporters, traditionally the local office would be a mix of new, middle career and 'veteran' reporters.
 However Ikuta argues that this system broke down due to the HR policy of concentrating middle-career reporters in the head offices, which led to an over-reliance on early-career reporters in local bureaus. (ibid. p224/1180) This breakdown seems to be confirmed by one of the junior journalists interview by @Minami:2011[, 242], 'Shota' explains;

 > In the past, editors or managers would take care of young reporters in their departments.
 They had time and room to do that.
 They used to take young reporters out for drinks or something after work.
 But nowadays, their workload has also increased so that they have lost such leeway.
 So, they can't pay close attention to what young reporters are doing.
-It‟s kind of a vicious cycle.
+It's kind of a vicious cycle.

 A significant effect of a primarily OJT-based system might be that it becomes more difficult to have any external standard (what kind of standard?); if the measure of professionalism is how closely one approximates the work of one's mentor then it is easy for _practical_ understandings of how one does journalism --- rather, how one does the job of journalist --- to become prioritised over how should (according to some exterior abstract measure - whether a code, an exemplar or whatever) journalists set about doing their work.
 It might also be readily supposed that such a system might turn out to be more 'malleable' from the political sources' point of view with the local (in time and space) understandings of the  necessities of practical reporting being passed on, and thereby taking on the status of 'common sense', within a single generation.

-## Sources of Ethics
+## Sources of Ethics ##
 [link to Deuze's list]{.adm}

 >Both the creation of codes of ethics and the emergence of formal education and training for journalists fostered a shared culture among journalists. @Tumber:2005 [66]

 What are the sources of ethical understandings in Japan?
 How widely are these shared across groupings within the industries in which journalism takes place?

-## Journalistic Employment in Japan
+## Journalistic Employment in Japan ##

 The NSK carries our annual surveys of employment within the newspaper industry; according to these surveys there are approximately 20,000 'reporters', this number has remained more or less constant over the past 15 years.
 In the same period the total number of newspaper employees has dropped from 54,565 in 2001 to 41,396 in 2016.
 The proportion of employees engaged in reporting work has thus increased from 38 per cent of the total newspaper workforce in 2001 to 46 per cent in 2016.[^emp-data]